Previous Chapter: Next Chapter:

-James felt a slight twinge, a momentary regret for making his mother sad.
-He pushed it aside, prying himself free of his mother’s grip.
+James felt a slight twinge; a momentary regret for making his mother sad.
+He pushed it aside, prying himself free of her grip.

 “It was really cool!”
 He continued proudly, determined to reassure his mother that everything was fine.
 “I got to talk to all my friends and handed in all my homework and then I made friends with another boy called Casper who talks about space Nazis!”

 Peter chuckled slightly at his son’s words.
 Sarah, for her part, nodded along, rubbing at her eyes with the sleeve of her jacket as she listened.